"Yes, My LoRD." Guiding Language Model Extraction with Locality Reinforced Distillation: Theoretical Analysis

 \subsection{Comparative Analysis on Model Stealing}

 \textbf{Query Efficiency.} Let $N_{Q}$ and $N_{R}$ denote the sequence lengths of the query text and the response text, respectively.
-For MLE, the ideal query numbers to populate the entire text space are given by $\mathcal{O}(V^{N_{Q}}\cdot V^{N_{R}})$, where $V$ represents the size of the vocabulary.
-In contrast, the ideal query times for LoRD can be reduced to $\mathcal{O}(V^{N_{Q}}\cdot C)$, with $C$ being a constant.
-This constant suggests that the model requires only a fixed and limited number per query, as LoRD itself can automatically generate and explore $V^{N_{R}}$ possibilities during training.
+For MLE, the \emph{ideal} query numbers to populate the entire text space are given by $\mathcal{O}(V^{N_{Q}}\cdot V^{N_{R}})$, where $V$ represents the size of the vocabulary.
+In contrast, LoRD possesses the capability to automatically explore the generation token space, thereby significantly reducing the query requirements about generation candidates to a constant level.
+Specifically, the complexity of LoRD's query requirements is $\mathcal{O}(V^{N_{Q}}\cdot C)$, where $C$ is a constant that correlates with the capability of local models.

+Based on the above analysis, a straightforward concern with employing MLE in LLMs' extraction is that, given the limited query times in real-world practices, it may suffer from incomplete learning, especially for text generation tasks.
+Consequently, the local model may tend to memorize some specific responses instead of achieving a broad understanding and generation.
+We call such a phenomenon \emph{preference overfitting (PO)}, which indicates that the local model is only effective on a limited set of explored samples, and yet does not generalize well to unseen scenarios.
+In such cases, the local model usually exhibits a more ``rugged'' decision surface, which appears to \emph{overfit} the preference sentences in $\mathcal{D}_{tr}$, as shown in Figure \ref{fig:intro2} (b).
+Figure \ref{fig:distviz} provides a visualization of it.

+\textbf{Watermark Resistance.} Another limitation of prevalent objective functions, such as MLE and KD, is their susceptibility to watermarks~\citep{wm1,wm2,wm4,wm6} of output contents, i.e., while stealing knowledge from LLMs via responses $\mathbf{y}_{vic}$, watermarks within them will also been passively inherited by the local model.
+Consequently, the generated sentences of the local model may possess some \emph{residual} of watermarks, which might be detected as evidence of stealing.

+Despite introducing current watermark removal techniques, we indicate that LoRD can mitigate the influences of watermarks naturally, as it does not learn the likelihood of victim models' responses $\mathbf{y}_{vic}\sim \mathcal{D}_{tr}$ directly, but relies on $\mathbf{y}_{vic}$ to determine positive and negative labels from responses generated by the local model.

 \definecolor{lzgreen}{HTML}{468585} \definecolor{lzblue}{HTML}{2C74B3} \definecolor{lzred}{HTML}{f78fb3} \definecolor{lzgrey}{HTML}{bdb5a6}

 {\cellcolor{lzred!68} } {\cellcolor{lzred!48} } {\cellcolor{lzred!28} } {\cellcolor{lzgreen!18} }